These resources for Cybersecurity Students provide an in-depth look into cybersecurity organizations and other government-run agencies.

 1. Collegiate Cyber Defense Competition (CCDC)

-The purpose of the CCDC is to establish regular cyber security exercises for post-secondary level students.
-Exercises may also include providing a template for cyber security exercises, providing structure to allow for competition among schools, and to motivate educational institutions and their students by offering an opportunity to gain practical experience through information assurance.
+The purpose of the CCDC is to establish regular cyber security exercises for post-secondary-level students.
+Exercises may also include providing a template for cyber security exercises, providing structure to allow for competition among schools, and motivating educational institutions and their students by offering an opportunity to gain practical experience through information assurance.

 The Institute for Information Infrastructure Protection (I3P) is a Consortium, composed of academic institutions, nationally-run labs, and several non-profit organizations.
 Each one works with students in the cyber security field.
-The I3P also dedicates their work to build up the cybersecurity infrastructure of the nation by coordinating research and development planning with the help of SRI International.
+The I3P also dedicates its work to building up the cybersecurity infrastructure of the nation by coordinating research and development planning with the help of SRI International.